 Can I be a first-time buyer even if my partner bought our current home?

-You can be treated as a first-time buyer by Revenue even if your spouse or partner owns a home but it’s not easy.
+You can be treated as a first-time buyer by Revenue even if your spouse or partner owns a home, but it’s not easy.
+Photograph: iStock

 My partner owns the house we currently live in.
 He owned the house before we met.
 I have never owned a house of my own.
 Would I be treated as a first-time buyer under the Help to Buy scheme if I bought a place in my own name?